 With the onset of colder weather in many areas comes the need to consider the safety of those whose jobs (construction workers, for example) expose them to cold environments on a regular and/or prolonged basis.
-In addition to those who work in cold environments, those who play (snow sports, for example) in such environments would do well to consider aspects of safety too.
+In addition to those who work in cold climates, those who play (snow sports, for example) in such environments would also do well to consider safety aspects.

-When considering cold weather safety, understanding the factors, danger signs, preventative measures and emergency situations can prove immensely helpful in keeping individuals who are exposed safe and healthy.
+When considering cold weather safety, understanding the factors, danger signs, preventative measures, and emergency situations can prove immensely helpful in keeping exposed individuals safe and healthy.

 - Temperature.
 Know the temperature and be smart about the length of time of exposure accordingly.

 - Wind.
-Wind speed can decrease the actual temperature your skin actually feels exposed to, so know the wind chill too.
+Wind speed can decrease the temperature your skin feels exposed to, so know the wind chill too.

 - Contact.
-When coming into contact with a cold surface, realize that your body heat will transfer into that surface making staying warm a bit more difficult.
+Realizing that your body heat will transfer into that surface makes staying warm a bit more complicated when coming into contact with a cold surface.

-Anyone spending a lot of time in a cold environment should also know the danger signs for when exposure becomes unhealthy.
-OSHA lists the danger signs of being over-exposed to cold environments to include the following:
+Anyone spending a lot of time in a cold environment should also know the danger signs when exposure becomes unhealthy.
+OSHA lists the danger signs of being over-exposed to cold climates, including the following:

 - Uncontrolled shivering